 We will use our years of experience to evaluate each case individually, and help our clients understand their legal options.
 We treat all of our clients with patience and compassion, and fight to resolve each case with the best possible outcome.

 Whether you are a Delaware Resident, a vacationer at one of our beautiful Delaware Beaches, or just passing through for business or pleasure, getting arrested in Delaware warrants the need for an attorney who is well versed in Delaware laws with a proven record of success.
 If you are searching for such, you have come to the right place.
 When charged with Driving Under the Influence or any other criminal offense in Delaware you are subject to severe criminal and administrative penalties that carry consequences that last a lifetime.
 For this complicated procedure you need someone who has your best interest in protecting your rights in mind.
 There may be many questions you have regarding your charge; Should you fight the charge?
 Should you accept a plea bargain?
 Should you request a hearing?
 Should you apply for the first offender program?
 Should you pursue suppression of the evidence against you?
-Eric G. Mooney’s experience and past proven track record for results will surely provide you with the answers you need.
-He will be able to explain the charges and examine some of the possible challenges that you may have and ultimately assist you in deciding on the next steps to take in order for you to get your life back on track.
+Eric G. Mooney and Michael W. Andrew’s experience and past proven track record for results will surely provide you with the answers you need.
+They will be able to explain the charges and examine some of the possible challenges that you may have and ultimately assist you in deciding on the next steps to take in order for you to get your life back on track.